Steve Johnson (tennis): High school tennis

-Johnson is a 2008 graduate of Orange High School in Orange, California and was coached by Pete Tavoularis.
+Johnson is a 2008 graduate of Orange High School in Orange, California, and was coached by Pete Tavoularis.
 He won CIF singles championships in 2006 and 2007 and was named the Orange County and Los Angeles Player of the Year in both seasons.
 He is the only Southern Section tennis champion in the school's history.
 Johnson also made it a priority to play in as many team matches as possible.
 He missed just two because of junior tennis events and did not lose a set in team competition on his way to winning his second consecutive Golden West League title.
 Johnson beat future Stanford Cardinal Ryan Thacher of Harvard-Westlake High to win the Southern Section Individual Tournament when both were high school sophomores in 2006.
 His only high school loss of 2006 was a three-set defeat in the semifinals of the Ojai Tennis Tournament to eventual champion Jason Jung of West Torrance.
+In 2007, he was defeated in the finals by Andre Dome in another 3 set thriller at Ojai.
 He then defended his title by beating future UCLA Bruin Alex Brigham of Pacifica Christian High.
 The victories made Johnson the first back-to-back singles winner since Tom Leonard of Arcadia in 1965 and 1966.
 He also became the eighth player to repeat as champion and the fourth to win the title after losing the first set at love (Leonard in 1965, Barry Buss in 1982, and Phil Sheng in 1999 each won titles after losing the first set at love).
 Johnson was the Orange County boys tennis player of the year as a sophomore and junior at Orange, but opted to not play high school tennis his senior year.